spotinst/help/src/docs/elastigroup/features/scaling/predictive-autoscaling.md

 When selecting this mode, Elastigroup will present its predicted data, but will scale instances normally, according to the regular target-based scaling behavior.

-This allows you to observe Elastigroup’s prediction and predicted metric values, without scaling the group according to these values.
+This allows you to observe Elastigroup's prediction and predicted metric values, without scaling the group according to these values.

 <img src="/elastigroup/_media/scaling-predictive-autoscaling-02.png" />